|

 Nepal as laymen, while others go on to become monks and lamas serving the Tibetan

 and world community in various capacities.
-Some students at this school have
+Some older students at this school have

-recently had very difficult and frightening experiences escaping from Tibet.
+had very difficult and frightening experiences escaping from Tibet.
+Some students

 |